 George, previous volunteer:

 "Over the years I’ve had close friends and well-loved family members die.
 These experiences have motivated me to give support in a manner that can ease distress.
-Panel Croft is my home – a place that offers me quality care and shelter.
+Pannel Croft is my home – a place that offers me quality care and shelter.

 "Cruse training has given me what I regard as added value to enable me to deliver and become a more informed bereavement supporter in my village."